On this page:

 The surveying for the 2020/21 NZHS started on 4 September 2020.
 Fieldwork started later in the year than usual as the NZHS was suspended from March 2020 because of COVID-19.

 Data is collected nationwide by a specialist survey provider, CBG Health Research Limited (CBG).
 Face-to-face interviews are conducted in the homes of respondents by CBG interviewers.
 Over 13,000 adults and the parents or primary caregivers of over 4,000 children take part in the survey each year.
+The provisional monthly results are based on responses from approximately 900 adult respondents who are surveyed per month.

 The survey methodology for 2020/21 has remained the same as in previous years.
-The 2020/21 Methodology Report and Content Guide will be published in November 2021.
+The 2020/21 Methodology Report and Content Guide will be published in on 18 November 2021.
 Further details about the NZHS methodology are available in Methodology Report 2019/20: New Zealand Health Survey.

 The NZHS has a multi-stage sampling design that involves randomly selecting a sample of small geographic areas, households within the selected areas, and individuals within the selected households.
 One adult aged 15 years or older and one child aged 14 years or younger (if any in the household) were chosen at random from each selected household.